 Chairman, Foundation for the Global Compact

 Sir Mark Moody-Stuart is Chairman of the Foundation for the Global Compact, a director of Saudi Aramco and an advisory board member of Envision Energy.
-He was Chairman of the Royal Dutch/Shell Group from 1998 to 2001, Anglo American plc from 2002 to 2009 and Hermes Equity Ownership Services 2009-2016 and the Innovative Vector Control Consortium (IVCC 2008-2018).
+He was Chairman of the Royal Dutch/Shell Group from 1998 to 2001, Anglo American plc from 2002 to 2009, Hermes Equity Ownership Services 2009-2016 and the Innovative Vector Control Consortium (IVCC 2008-2018).

 Mrs. Patricia Moreira

 Patricia Moreira was appointed as Managing Director of the International Secretariat of Transparency International in October 2017.
 She is Spanish-Brazilian and has worked for more than a decade promoting social impact and innovation in a global environment.
 For the previous 14 years, she worked at Ayuda en Acción, a Spanish aid organisation operating in 20 countries around the world.
 She became the organisation’s CEO in 2009 heading a team of around 100 people at headquarters and more than 300 in the field.

 Prior to that, Ms. Moreira worked as an international management consultant for ten years with a focus on technology, innovation and impact.
 She holds an MBA from INSEAD, France and a BA in Economics from the University of California, Los Angeles, and has done PhD research in Social Entrepreneurship at ICADE University in Madrid.